Hamburg Central School District: Hamburg High School

-Hamburg High School is located at 4111 Legion Road and serves grades 9-12.
-The current principal is Michael Gallagher.
+Hamburg High School is located at 4111 Legion Road and serves grades 9–12.
+The principal is John Crangle.

-History

-Hamburg High School opened on November 12, 1925 in what is now the Union Pleasant Elementary School building.
-It moved to the newly-constructed Legion Drive location beginning with the 1955-1956 school year where it remains today.

-A 1997 addition created a new wing on the south side of the building that houses Business and Mathematics classrooms as well as two teacher workrooms.
-In 2018, the Library Media Center was redesigned and renovated.
+Hamburg High School opened on September 7, 1955, and was dedicated on November 6, 1955.
+A 1997 8-classroom addition created a new wing on the south side of the building.

 Hamburg Middle School

 Hamburg Middle School is located at 360 Division Street and serves grades 6 through 8.
-The current principal is Thomas Adams.
+The principal is Matt Lauer.

-History

-Hamburg Middle School was built in 1963 and opened in 1964.
-It served as a Junior High School (grades 7 - 9) until the end of the 1996-97 school year.
+Hamburg Middle School was built in 1963 as Hamburg Junior High School.
+The school opened on September 9, 1964, and was dedicated on January 28, 1965.

 Armor Elementary School

 Armor Elementary School is located at 5301 Abbott Road and serves grades K through 5.
-The current principal is Leslie Bennett.
+The principal is Thomas Riddoch.

-History

-Armor Elementary was built in 1969 and opened in 1970 as a single-floor brick building.
+Armor Elementary was built and opened on March 17, 1970, as a single-floor brick building.
+The cornerstone was laid at the dedication ceremony on October 29, 1970.
 It was renovated in 1997 to include eight additional classrooms, a new main office, and improved special classrooms.

 Boston Valley Elementary School

 Boston Valley Elementary School is located at 7476 Back Creek Road and serves Grades K through 5.
-The current principal is Nicole Lauer.
+The principal is Nicole Lauer.

-History

-Boston Valley Elementary was built in 1958 and opened in 1959.
+Boston Valley Elementary School opened in September 1959 and was dedicated on May 15, 1960.

 Charlotte Avenue Elementary School

-Charlotte Avenue School is located at 301 Charlotte Avenue and serves grades K through 5.
-The current principal is Danielle Lango.
+Charlotte Avenue Elementary School is located at 301 Charlotte Avenue and serves grades K through 5.
+The principal is Danielle Lango.

-History

-Charlotte Avenue Elementary was built in 1952 and opened in 1953.
+Charlotte Avenue Elementary was built in 1952 and opened on January 26, 1953.

 Union Pleasant Elementary School

-Union Pleasant School is located at 150 Pleasant Avenue and serves grades K through 5.
-The current principal is Jacqueline Peffer.
+Union Pleasant Elementary School is located at 150 Pleasant Avenue and serves grades K through 5.
+The principal is Molly Wallschlaeger.

-History

-Union Pleasant Elementary opened on November 12, 1925 as the original Hamburg High School.
-The new Hamburg High School opened in the 1955-1956 school year, and Union Pleasant Elementary School took the place of the original high school.
+Union Pleasant Elementary was built in 1924 and was dedicated on November 10, 1925, as the original Hamburg High School.
+The new Hamburg High School on Legion Drive opened on September 7, 1955, and Union Pleasant Elementary School took the place of the original high school.